NMTrypI concept is based on the development of

 WP3 concerns the development of functional screening through cellular testing.

-Natural compound mixtures are tested first on sensitive parasites and then the optimal mixture tested against relevant drug resistant strains.
-Only the selected mixtures from the dereplication process will be purified, and compound isolated and characterized.
-Final ranking and selection of the leads identified with related molecular and biological properties will be provided based on TDLP criteria.
+Natural compound mixtures are first tested on sensitive parasites and optimal mixtures are next re-tested against relevant drug-resistant strains.
+Only the selected mixtures from the dereplication process will be purified, and active compounds isolated and characterized.
+Final ranking and selection of the leads identified with related molecular and biological properties will be done based on Target Drug Lead Profile (TDLP) criteria.

-Decisions on compounds progression towards WP3 and WP5 or feed-back to WP1 for further chemical modification will be taken
+Decisions on compound progression to WP5 for animal testing or WP1 for further chemical modification will be taken.

 WP3 leader: Dr. Sheraz Gul, Fraunhofer IME-SP